 Should an injury appear to need urgent medical attention it is possible that the child might be taken to the casualty department before the parent/carer can reach school; in this case a member of staff would accompany and stay with the child until the parent/carer arrives.
 A record of all accidents is maintained in the school 'Accident Book' and the cause of every accident is always investigated.
-Should a child receive a bump to the head, the parent/carer is notified and will receive a 'bump note' pink wrist band in case there are any delayed after-effects.
-We also use these forms to inform you of any other bumps that may have after-effects.
+Should a child receive a bump to the head, the parent/carer is notified and will receive a 'I have bumped my head' pink wrist band in case there are any delayed after-effects.
+We also issue pink forms to inform you of any other bumps that may have after-effects.